roopamalemath/Distributed-calls-using-eureka-and-ribbon/README.md

 @RibbonClient(name="currency-exchange-service")

 disable url in application.properties in currencyconversionservice

 #currency-exchange-service.ribbon.listOfServers=http://localhost:8081,http://localhost:8002

-no where else in the currencyconversionservice we have hardoded the url of the currencyexchangeservice and we know about the currencyexchangeservice
+no where else in the currencyconversionservice we have hardoded the url of the currencyexchangeservice and we dont know about the currencyexchangeservice

 Important Note
 without configuring the url for the currencyexchangeservice inside currencycalculationservice, we are able